-When the Huffington Post was sold for over $300 million the blogging game went up a notch.
-It was also a signal that news delievery was never going to be the same again.
+When the Huffington Post was sold for over $300 million, it was a signal that news was never going to be the same again.
 Websites that at first glance look like blogs on steroids have now become the new and fast emerging global news channels.
 Their home pages are dominated by list style posts.

 Love or hate them “list posts” work.

 Buzzfeed is one of these new generation social network driven websites that are making the traditional players sit up and take notice.
 What started as an online laboratory called “Buzzfeed Labs” in 2006 (which was an initiative to create, test and measure viral content) is now evolving into a more serious long form journalism site.

 Today the site publishes 378 posts a day which are sourced by staff, syndicated content and external contributors.
 To put some perspective on its popularity that has the traditional players such as the New York Times worried, here are the latest traffic numbers for the last month according to Quantcast.

 - 394 million page views

 - Ranked as the 11th largest site in the USA

 Despite its humble and seemingly superficial beginnings, the impact of a website driven by data scientists and social media cannot be ignored.

 The New York Times takes a hard look